 For more information about what Open Access is and what it means for readers and authors visit Peter Suber's Introduction to Open Access

-Creative Commons are way for creators to allow for the use of their work while still retaining the rights to that work.
-These licenses allow the authors to decide how others may use their work and for what as well.
-You can tell whether something is creative commons and how you can use it by seeing if it has something resembling this:
+Creative Commons provides a way for creators to allow for the use of their work while still retaining the rights to that work.
+These licenses allow the authors to decide how others may use their work and under what circumstances.
+A work that is licensed under Creative Commons will feature this icon:

 This image lets you know what permission you have to use the work and how the author would like to be given credit.